HacktoberFest-CU/DevCuSkills/CONTRIBUTING.md

 Click on Fork Button.

-Create a new file with your NAME and add your details.
+Create a new file inside [data](./data) with your NAME and add your details.

 Last Click on Commit Changes.